 Minor in Communication and Activism

-The Communication and Activism minor caters to students who are interested in public advocacy, politics, campaign management, community organizing and community relations, government communication, law and judiciary careers, organizational development, social movement leadership, and political and nonprofit lobbying.
-The minor complements such majors as sociology, political science, criminal justice, social work, civil engineering, environmental studies, community development, and art education.
+The Communication and Activism minor is for students who are interested in public advocacy, politics, campaign management, community organizing and community relations, government communication, law and judiciary careers, organizational development, social movement leadership, and political and nonprofit lobbying.
+The minor complements such majors as sociology, political science, criminal justice, social work, civil engineering, environmental studies, and community development.

 Upon completing this minor, students should be able to: